MatthiasRLalisse/lobbylinks/README.md

 ```
 `q_auth` can be set to `None` for small tasks (e.g. with narrow search terms for a single client), but you will need an API key if pulling all filings for a given year.

-Income and expenditure for lobbying contracts is reported at the level of the filing (`lobby_data.summary`), while issues lobbied about and identities of involved lobbyists—including federal positions covered by the LDA , are reported at the level of the lobbying activity `lobby_data.activity_summary` Both levels may be of use depending on the analysis but money is not itemized at the level of the activity.
+Income and expenditure for lobbying contracts is reported at the level of the filing (`lobby_data.summary`), while issues lobbied about and identities of involved lobbyists—including federal positions covered by the LDA , are reported at the level of the lobbying activity (`lobby_data.activity_summary`).
+Both levels may be of use depending on the analysis but money is not itemized at the level of the activity.
 Per-contract income is also reported in the `activity_summary` as the `lobbyist_income` and `lobbyist_expenses` columns, however since one report may encompass multiple activities, be sure not to double count.
 Issue codes within a contract/filing might be heterogeneous, so you can group them together as:
 ```
 # we get lobbying activity reports
 activity = lobbying_data.activity_summary # pandas dataframe